nielsoffice/WP_WooHooksFunctions/README.md

 function modifying_return_data_title( $title ) {
  return 'Hey, ' + title;
 }
-// Result Post: Hey, Blog post for July 2023!
+// Result Post: Hey, Blog post for July 2023!  | /* post everywhere while WordPress does something! or fetch title and display */

 /* In case having more than one argument for the action hook */ do_action('the_title', $title, $user->user_name );